Berea-College-CSC-226/p01-final-project-sahb-rukwashai-1/README.md

 | run(): main game loop | Pygame |
   - **Branches**: This project will **require** effective use of git.

- Each partner should create a branch at the beginning of the project, and stay on this branch (or branches of their branch) as they work.
-When you need to bring each others branches together, do so by merging each other's branches into your own, following the process we've discussed in previous assignments, then re-branching out from the merged code.

 ```
     Branch 1 starting name: sahb